The APM Position Statement on the use of opiods which was released following the Gosport War Memorial Scandal.

 Please contact Compleat Secretariat for the Word and Excel versions of these documents.

 The Secretariat also holds a list of people with experience who would be willing to support anyone who is undertaking this with a patient.
+Please contact Compleat Secretariat for a copy of the list.

 I am very relieved to be able to write that Rob Marris’ Bill seeking to legalise Assisted Suicide was defeated in the Commons by 330 to 118.
 That is definitive.
 Thank you to the media team and all who have worked so hard to promote the interests of our patients.